-There is unfortunately little to no research that has been done on cats showing that CBD is safe or effective.
-Until research has been done showing that CBD and hemp oil are in fact safe and help cats, it is not prudent to use it.
+There is unfortunately little research that has been done on the effects of CBD in cats.
+Based on anecdotal reports and limited study, CBD does appear to be safe for cats, but its effectivenss for the treatment of any condition has not yet been proven.
+Until more research has been done showing that CBD is in fact safe and effective, it is only prudent to use it under veterinary supervision.

 What Is CBD Oil?

-CBD is actually an abbreviation for cannabidiol, and cannabidiol is a phytocannabinoid, or specific component, that is extracted from Cannabis plants.
-When extracted, CBD can be made into an oil that can be given orally to a cat.
-It often contains coconut, hempseed, olive, avocado, or palm oil that acts as a carrier oil, similar to what essential oils use.
+CBD is actually an abbreviation for cannabidiol, and cannabidiol is a phytocannabinoid, or specific type of molecule, that is made by and extracted from Cannabis plants.
+When extracted, CBD can be included in an oil that can be given orally to cats.
+It often contains coconut, hempseed, olive, avocado, or palm oil that acts as a carrier oil, similar to how many essential oils are made.

 What Is the Difference Between CBD and Hemp Oil?